aglabx/ArraySplitter/README.md

 Decomposes satellite DNA arrays into monomers within telomere-to-telomere (T2T) assemblies.
 Ideal for analyzing centromeric and pericentromeric regions on monomeric level.

 **Status:** In development.
 Optimized for 100Kb scale arrays; longer arrays will work but may take longer to process.
-Signigicanlty longerer time.
+Signigicanlty longer time.

 ## Installation